 Information for and about adult

-well as learners' writing and opinions about adult education appear on
+learners, as well as learners' writing and opinions about adult education appear on

 this page.
 Writing by and readings of interest to learners also

-from the Field.
+appear at Writing from the Field.

 VALUE: Voice of Adult Literacy United for Education is the US national adult organization; information on this page comprises learner-generated content as well as resources designed for adult learning.